Viktorre/case_study_train_system/README.md

 │   └── test_edge_cases.py
 ```

-- `main.py`: Contains the main implementation code for discovering shortest paths in the graph.
+- `main.py`: Contains the main implementation code for discovering shortest paths in a given graph.
-- `utils.py`: Contains the supporting classes and functions needed for the main implentation and testing
+- `utils.py`: Contains the supporting classes and functions needed for the main implentation and testing.
 - `requirements.txt`: Specifies the dependencies required for running the project.
 - `tests`: A directory containing test files to verify the correctness of the implementation.